zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md

    Available in Liferay DXP 7.3+.
 ```

-The *Content Display* panel lets you add the Content Display Fragment to display a single existing web content, blog entry, or document.
-See [Using the Content Display Fragment](./README.md#using-fragments) for more information.<!--Including this doc in the Page Fragments panel-->
+You can display a single existing web content, blog entry, or document by adding a Content Display Fragment from the *Content Display* panel.
+See [Using the Content Display Fragment](./README.md#using-fragments) for more information.

 ## Widgets